-There have been no significant changes in the state of affairs of the Group during the financial year ended 30 June 2012.
+There have been no significant changes in the state of affairs of the Group during the financial year ended 30 June 2013 other than disclosed elsewhere in this Annual Report.

 Dividends

 No dividends have been paid or declared since the start of the financial year and the directors do not recommend the payment of a dividend in respect of the financial year.